ProtonLights/proton-vixen-converter/README.md

 # Setup
 1. Navigate to the project root directory (proton-vixen-converter)
-2. Run the command `sudo pip3 install .` to install dependencies
+2. Run the command `sudo pip3 install -r requirements.txt' to install dependencies